mkorszun/documentation/Guides/Java/MySQL JDBC.md

 </project>
 ~~~

-###Write your web application:
+###Implementation

 The application will provide HTTP API to write and read message from database.
-MySQL database credentials are provided by MySQLs Add-on and are accessible via environment variables:
+MySQL database credentials are provided by MySQLs Add-on and are accessible via environment variables.

+Here's the source code for `App.java`:
 ~~~java
 package com.cloudcontrolled.sample.mysql;